Marathon Training Program

 Experienced endurance athlete

-The aim of this page is to provide an insight into a 24 week endurance training program for an experienced endurance athlete wishing to compete in a marathon race.
-It should be noted that this program also needs to be supported by general and specific strength training, nutrition, mobility and psychology programs.
+This page provides an insight into a 24-week endurance training program for an experienced endurance athlete wishing to compete in a marathon race.
+This program must also be supported by general and specific strength training, nutrition, mobility and psychology programs.

 Before You Start

-Any application of the following training program is at the athlete's own discretion and risk.
+Any application of the following training program is at the athlete's discretion and risk.

 Marathon Training Program - mileage based